No. 1 Salem CC puts up 124 points, most in the Mike Green Era, 77 in second half, en route to rout of Passaic

 “It’s a new group of guys,” Wright said.
 “The majority of us are freshmen.
 We’ve already been making history all year so we just want to keep checking those boxes off the list.

 “Last year’s team scored 119 points.
-Once we got into the second half and saw we had like 79 points and there was like nine or 10 minutes left, I’m telling the guys we’ve got a chance to do this, so let’s come out and keep the same energy, respect our opponent and keep playing hard.”
+Once we got into the second half and saw we had like 79 points and there was like nine or 10 minutes left, I’m telling the guys we’ve got a chance to do this, so let’s come out and keep the same energy, respect our opponent and keep playing hard.

-The Mighty Oaks shot 68 percent from the field in the second half (32-of-47), 87.5 from the 3-point line (7-for-8).
-They collected 20 of their 33 assists in the half.
+The Mighty Oaks shot 68 percent from the field in the second half (32-of-47) and hit 7 of 8 from 3-point range.
+They collected 20 of their record 33 assists in the half.
 Over the last 27 minutes of the game they were 46-of-66 from the floor.

-They hit four of their first 10 shots to grab an early 9-2 lead, but then missed nine straight and 12 of their next 15 as the Panthers (3-16) took a four-point lead with 8:17 left in the half.
+They hit four of their first 10 shots to grab an early 9-2 lead, but then missed nine straight and 12 of their next 15 and the Panthers (3-16) took a four-point lead with 8:17 left in the half.
 The Mighty Oaks then made five shots in a row and never trailed again.

 SALEM CC 124, PASSAIC 70

-Tyler Williams 1-3 0-0 3, Josiah Etienne 8-20 0-0 19, Ajuwan Tiggs 8-21 4-4 20, Jaquis Davis 3-17 8-13 15, Aidan Secka 0-1 0-0 0, Diego Munoz 0-2 0-0 0, Joshua Renta 5-15 1-1 13.
+PASSAIC (3-16): Tyler Williams 1-3 0-0 3, Josiah Etienne 8-20 0-0 19, Ajuwan Tiggs 8-21 4-4 20, Jaquis Davis 3-17 8-13 15, Aidan Secka 0-1 0-0 0, Diego Munoz 0-2 0-0 0, Joshua Renta 5-15 1-1 13.
 Totals 25-79 13-18 70.

 SALEM CC (21-0): Jarrell Little 9-14 0-1 23, Saaid Lee 6-10 0-0 12, Zyaire Gibson 4-9 3-3 15, Nasseem Wright 8-14 1-2 17, Stefan Phillips 3-6 1-1 7, Jahseir Sayles 4-6 0-0 9, Jaiayre Wright 6-10 0-0 12, Qua Smith 4-6 0-0 8, Nayeem Johnson 5-9 2-2 13, Idris Rines 3-7 1-2 8, Michael Goodwin 0-0 0-0 0.
 Totals 52-91 8-11 124.